The Best Wine Bars in Dublin

 The Wine Cellar at Fallon and Byrne

 Foodie heaven Fallon and Byrne has it all, a food hall, a restaurant and a wine cellar in the basement.
 The atmosphere is casual and you can sit at long tables or on the stools.
 There are vintage film posters on the walls and endless shelves of wine from all over the world available to take away.
-Visit on Monday to avail of their ‘€1 corkage fee’ and enjoy a bottle (or more) onsite.
+Visit on Monday and Tuesday to avail of their ‘€1 corkage fee’ and enjoy a bottle (or more) onsite.

 The Wine Cellar at Fallon and Byrne, 11-17 Exchequer Street, Dublin 2